Faces Down

-Faces Down is the first album released by Norwegian singer-songwriter Sondre Lerche, in 2001.
-It was released in 2002 in the United States, and in 2003 in Japan.
-All songs on the album were written by Lerche.
+Faces Down is the first album released by Norwegian singer-songwriter Sondre Lerche, on September 17, 2002.

+Lerche wrote all the songs on the album.

 The track "Modern Nature" featured prominently in the 2007 film Dan in Real Life, starring Steve Carell and Juliette Binoche; Lerche and his band The Faces Down make a cameo appearance in the movie performing the track.